Tuesday, January 03, 2006

 What is the best golf course in the world?

 Alas, there is no simple answer.
 The top golf courses in the world are quite varied and it depends on what you value the most.
-The question is too simple and deserves a more compliated answer.
+The question is too simple and deserves a more complicated answer.
 Sometimes, it is impossible to separate the context and location of the club from the course.

 Greatest Golf Courses